Alphonse Favier: The siege of the Beitang

-The Dongtang (Eastern) and Nantang (Southern) Cathedrals were also destroyed, as were all other Roman Catholic properties in Zhili province.
+The Dongtang (Eastern) and Nantang (Southern) Cathedrals were also destroyed, as were all other Catholic properties in Zhili province.
 Favier estimated that during the Boxer Uprising that between 15,000 and 20,000 members of his 'flock' and that three-quarters of the chapels were destroyed.
 Bishop Favier accepted compensation for destroyed buildings, but nothing for the loss of human life.

 During the siege, more than 3,900 people (including about one hundred Europeans, primarily women and children, and 850 orphans) sought sanctuary within the stone walls of the cathedral, which was defended by only forty-one French and Italian marines, led by an Italian and a French officer.
 Believing the cathedral would be attacked by the Boxers, from mid-May Favier was able to collect huge stores of food, weapons and ammunition, but the large numbers of refugees necessitated severe rationing until the siege was lifted on 16 August 1900 by the Japanese military.
 During his trip to China in the summer of 1901, missionary statesman Arthur Judson Brown (1856–1963) interviewed Favier, who gave detailed description of the damage inflicted during the siege: I called on the famous Bishop.
 He was, for he has since died, a burly, heavily-bearded Frenchman of about sixty-five apparently.
 He received us most cordially and readily talked of the siege.
 He said that of the eighty Europeans and 3,400 Christians with him in the siege, 2,700 were women and children.
 Four hundred were buried, of whom forty were killed by bullets, twenty-five by one explosion, eighty-one by another and one by another.
 Of the rest, some died of disease but the greater part of starvation.
 Twenty-one children were buried at one time in one grave.
 Beside these 400 who were killed or who died, many more were blown to pieces in explosions so that nothing could be found to bury.
 Fifty-one children disappeared in this way and not a fragment remained.

 After the Boxer uprising (1900–1905)

-In 1901 the Roman Catholic Church conferred the title "Religious Guard " on Favier, for his role in defending the Beitang, and the preservation of the lives of many Roman Catholic Christians. the Guangxu Emperor honoured Favier by awarding him the red button of the first mandarins.
+In 1901 the Catholic Church conferred the title "Religious Guard " on Favier, for his role in defending the Beitang, and the preservation of the lives of many Christians. the Guangxu Emperor honoured Favier by awarding him the red button of the first mandarins.
 Additionally, in 1901 Favier was made a Chevalier of the Legion of Honor.

 In 1905 Favier wrote Yanjing kaijiao lue, which was a short history of the founding of the Church in Beijing.